YoursTrulyInarius/Coffee_Shop/README.md

 ---
 *Handcrafted with passion for the perfect cup.*

-need to work on the customer part, add proper error handling, fix sql issue
+need to work on the customer part, add proper error handling, fix sql issue, also need to enhance the UI.